- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 In 1917 a great deal was done to fill in the Carlton Street end of the Dingle.
 This part of the juncture of Peck, Crosier, and Carlton was called the Elmwood Playground.

 Farther up the area was the South Street School.
-This was renamed in 1904 to the Elmwood School.
+This school was built in 1894.
+This school was renamed in 1904 to the Elmwood School.

 stop 14 – Peck School

-The school was built at the elbow of the Dingle area.
+The Peck School (LOCATION) was built at the elbow of the Dingle area.
+It was made in 1967.

-A roadway was built through Soldiers’ Field in 1935 starting at the Elmwood entrance down to the dingle onto the Beech Street Extension.
+A roadway was built through here in 1935 starting at the Elmwood entrance down to the dingle onto the Beech Street Extension.
+It was called Dingle Drive.

 stop 15 – Elmwood neighborhood

-Along Beech Street it seems that Elmwood is a new neighborhood but actually it is very old.
+Along Beech Street it seems that Elmwood (LOCATION) is a new neighborhood but actually it is very old.
 Chapin Street has at its northern end as small street that bears to the right.
 This tiny street once lead into Elmwood Park and was considered to be its main entrance.
-After going down hill it meet the Day Brook.
+After going downhill it meets the Day Brook.
 At that stream a bridge was built.
 One could cross the bridge and walk on a dirt road to Pine and Beech Streets.

 stop 16 – Parkview Street

 This is the northernmost of the five parallel streets that are to the north of South Street.
+It is also the newest of those 5 streets.
 It has a fine view of the Mount Holyoke Range to the north and a fine view of the Mount Tom Range to the west.